 Much of what’s buried in the Corridor’s brownfield layers is unknown.
 The area’s underground history stretches back further than detailed records in some cases.
-Assessing a specific property requires a thorough hands-on investigation and an expert interpretation of findings that can be translated into feasible solutions.
-Getting a grip on brownfield conditions can take some work, but barring extreme circumstances, the process doesn’t have to derail construction timelines or dramatically increase costs.
+Assessing it requires a thorough hands-on investigation with findings that can be translated into feasible solutions.
+Getting a grip on brownfield conditions can take some work, but the process doesn’t have to derail your construction timeline or dramatically increase your costs.

-Geotechnical engineers will focus on searching the depths of a property for large rocks and debris, mechanical pieces, vehicles and trees.
+We focus on searching the depths of the property for large rocks and debris, mechanical pieces, vehicles, and trees.
 Our crews have turned up entire rooms and even signs of old tunnels that once linked structures underground.
-Each one of these discoveries has the potential to shift or collapse, and factors into a comprehensive evaluation of the overall stability of the ground at a build site.
+We know each one of these discoveries has the potential to shift or collapse at any time so we always factor in the overall stability of the land when we investigate BRVIC properties.

-Sampling, drilling, and testing give crews an initial feel for the soil’s profile and any buried secrets.
-Larger excavation will then confirm working theories or shed new light that informs adjustments.
-The goal is to assure structural stability and give construction project designers the confidence they need to move forward with their plans knowing exactly what they’re dealing with on the surface and in the subgrade.
+Sampling, drilling, and testing give project leaders critical data about ground conditions and any buried secrets discovered on the site.
+Excavation hopefully confirms our findings or sheds new light that informs adjustments.
+Our goal is to assure stability and compliance and give designers the confidence they need to move forward with their plans.

 Creative Problem Solvers

-Digging out an entire brownfield site and importing more ideal fill soil may seem easier and could be an option in some cases.
-In others, however, the expense could overwhelm construction budgets and extensive excavation near the Blue River could threaten its slope.
-A structure built mainly on existing ground with a customized foundation platform is often a more viable option that keeps costs under control.
-Veteran engineers with the right experience won’t balk at the prospect of exploring platform alternatives and other creative solutions.
+Digging out an entire brownfield site and importing more ideal fill soil may seem like an ideal option, however, the expense could overwhelm your budget and excavation could threaten the Corridor’s slope.
+Building most of your structure on the existing ground and designing a custom foundation is often the best way to keeps costs under control.